Skip to content

 D) Content and importance score only

-Question 2: How does the memory cleanup algorithm prioritize which entries to keep?
+Question 2: How does the data processing memory cleanup algorithm prioritize which entries to keep?

 A) Random selection